 When the muscles and ligaments of the pelvis become weak and can no longer support your organs in their normal position, what may occur is uterine prolapse.
 This condition, also known as pelvic organ prolapse, is a type of disorder in which the uterus or parts of the vagina drop from their normal position.
 Uterine prolapse is a relatively common condition in which the uterus drops when the pelvic muscles become too weak to support it.

 The pelvic muscles may become weak for a variety of reasons, including a loss of estrogen, damage during pregnancy and delivery, or simply several years of stress and gravity.
-Risk factors of uterine prolapse include multiple vaginal deliveries, giving birth to a large baby, chronic coughing, repetitive heavy lifting, or previous pelvic surgeries.
+Risk factors of uterine prolapse include multiple vaginal deliveries, giving birth to a large baby, repetitive heavy lifting, or previous pelvic surgeries.
 Having a high body mass index, postmenopausal, and chronic cough can also be a risk of uterine prolapse.

 Along with the uterus, the surrounding organs may also be affected by a prolapse, such as:

 Vaginal Vault Prolapse

 The top of the vagina may prolapse in women who have had a hysterectomy

 Prolapse of the front wall of the vagina and the bladder